agroudiev/iLQR/README.md

 An implementation of the Iterative Linear Quadratic Regulator (iLQR) method to control nonlinear dynamical systems.

 ## Description
 This project was developed as part of the course "Introduction to Robotics" at the École Normale Supérieure (ENS) Paris.
+The report of the project can be found [here](report/report.pdf).

+## Results

 ## Installation
 The use of [miniconda](https://docs.conda.io/en/latest/miniconda.html) is recommended to manage the dependencies.
 To install the dependencies, run the following command: